| |

 |

-Self catering accommodation in Old Hunstanton sleeps 5.
+Self catering accommodation in Hunstanton sleeps 4.

-Features include: Short breaks Garden Close to the Beach Close to a Pub Near Golf
+Features include: Short breaks Internet or WiFI Access Garden Close to the Beach Close to a Pub Near Golf

-Accommodation overview: Eastwood is a modern end-terrace property built in the local carrstone, it offers spacious, comfortable accommodation and is perfect for a family holiday being only a seven minute walk from the sandy beach.
+Accommodation overview: Hunny is a very comfortable property which is well equipped and close to the beach and town centre.
 Hunstanton is a popular traditional seaside town, with a long sandy beach backed by distinctive striped cliffs.
 There are reminders of its Victorian origins including the promenade, the large green and the attractive esplanade gardens.
 Hunstanton town offers a host of activities for the family including a Sea Life Centre, a fun fair, tennis courts, bowling green and a sports and leisure centre with indoor swimming pool, crazy golf and pitch & putt course.
-A little further along is quieter Old Hunstanton, which is a picturesque village with mellow carrstone houses, an impressive medieval church and a championship golf course, there is also a new eighteen hole golf course at nearby Heacham Manor.
+A little further along is quieter Old Hunstanton, which is a picturesque village with mellow carrstone houses, an impressive medieval church and a championship golf course.
 The nature reserves at Scolt Head, Titchwell and Holme Dunes are just a short distance away.
 The coastal footpaths in the area are great for walking and bird watching opportunities.
 The Royal Sandringham Estate is approximately eight miles away, a wonderful day out with its cycling, walking and picnic opportunities.
-Eastwood is a modern end-terrace property built in the local carrstone and set back from the main road in the centre of the charming village of Old Hunstanton.
-It offers spacious, comfortable accommodation and is perfect for a family holiday, being only a seven minute walk from the sandy beach.
-The village has a family friendly pub or for that special occasion a Michelin star restaurant.
-Shop/Pub: 3 minute walk Ground Floor: Sitting/Dining Room with comfortable seating, flat screen TV with Freeview, DVD and CD player, radio, dining table and five chairs Kitchen with gas hob, electric oven, fridge with icebox, microwave, dishwasher and washing machine Cloakroom with washbasin and wc First Floor: Bedroom 1 with a double bed Bedroom 2 with a double bed Bedroom 3 with a 2' 6" single bed Bathroom with bath and over-bath shower, washbasin and wc Garden: A south-facing fully enclosed rear garden with patio, lawned area and chairs.
-Parking: One medium size car on driveway; further roadside parking available.
-Heating: G.F.C.H.
-Also Provided: Hairdryer, books and games.
-Extras: Towels may be hired at £3.50 per person per week, payable on booking.
+Hunny is a semi-detached house which is close to the beach and town centre.
+Well-equipped and spacious, the accommodation is comfortable and well presented.
+The garden is fully enclosed and safe for children.
+Pubs/Shop/Restaurants: within easy walking distance

 |